-If your organization is part of a complex entity such as a regional or national organization, college, university or school system, provide financial data that is most relevant to the program, chapter, branch, or department that you represent.
-Also, you should describe the relationship between your unit and the parent organization and indicate to what extent your unit supports the parent and vice versa.
+If your organization is part of a complex entity such as a regional or national organization, college, university or school system, provide the financial data most relevant to the program, chapter, branch, or department that you represent.
+You also should describe the relationship between your unit and the parent organization and indicate to what extent your unit supports the parent and vice versa.
 Please incorporate this explanation in the Program/Project Summary field as neither the LOI Form nor the Full Proposal Form provides a dedicated text field for this purpose.

 I have a question that is not answered here.
 How can I ask it?